-After searching Youtube, I’ve found a video that shows how I handle and install package bees.
+Here’s a video showing how to handle and install package bees.

-As a commercial beekeeper, I’ve installed thousands of packages this way with some minor changes:
+As a commercial beekeeper, I’ve installed thousands of packages this way except:

 - using a spray bottle of light sugar water is easier than a spray tank

-- manually release the queen after a week if the bees show no aggression towards her
+- I manually release the queen after a week if the bees show no aggression towards her

 A week later, the queen is released if the the bees aren’t biting or clinging to the queen cage.
 Some bees will cluster on the cage.
 But will freely move around on it.
 That’s OK.